chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 ![Chess_Castle_Left.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_castle_left.png)

-Don’t let these special rules confuse you too much.
+Don't let these special rules confuse you too much.
 They are a bit nonsensical.
 In fact I would compare them to the T spin triple rules in Tetris.
 On a related note, Tetris is actually a really good game too.
 Tetris is my favorite video game but it is not as easy to play as chess because Tetris requires quick reflexes and planning in mere seconds.

 Chess is more of a game for slow careful thinkers.
-Although there are some who play speed chess, I don’t recommend trying to play fast for beginners.
+Although there are some who play speed chess, I don't recommend trying to play fast for beginners.
 Focus on quality of moves rather than how many moves you can make in a minute.
 Also, play without time limits or choose time limits that are reasonable.
 I play 30 minute live games against other people online and my rating for classical chess is higher than rapid, blitz, or bullet chess for that reason.

 Time limits are artificial inventions made for convenience of society.
-Don’t rush through chess they same way everyone in society forces you to be fast and cause accidents in the real world.
+Don't rush through chess they same way everyone in society forces you to be fast and cause accidents in the real world.
 I work at Walmart so I know exactly what happens when employees are rushed.
 Products get put in the wrong spot and injuries happen if people value only speed and forsake everything else.

 Chess, or any game for that matter should be for fun, not as a job you do because someone else is forcing you to.
 No matter what, you must remember that!

 # Chapter 2: Chastity's Recommended Openings

 For the sake of keeping this book short, I will not be trying to teach all details about chess notation.
-Part of this is because I don’t want to explain it wrong.
+Part of this is because I don't want to explain it wrong.
 However, all the major chess sites including lichess do keep track of the moves you play in every game and will show you the chess notation.
-It’s actually very easy to pick up just by looking at examples from your own games.
+It's actually very easy to pick up just by looking at examples from your own games.
 I will be calling moves by their chess notation name but every almost every move will also have a picture with it so that there will be no confusion as to what it means.

 White takes their turn first in the game of chess.
 This means that if you are playing as white, you have the unique opportunity to pick the first move that will set the course of the rest of the game!
 However, there are only a few moves that are considered to be very good.
 I will show you the two most popular choices that white players use to start the game.